Blotch3D/Blotch3D/README.md

     something like \\Program Files
     (x86)\\MonoGame\\v3.0\\Assemblies\\Windows\\MonoGame.Framework.dll)

-5. If the Blotch3DWindows project is not in the solution, add a reference to the Blotch3DWindows assembly (like Blotch3D.dll on Windows).
+5. If the Blotch3D project is not in the solution, add a reference to the Blotch3D assembly (like Blotch3D.dll on Microsoft Windows).

 6. Follow the procedure in the '[Making 3D models](#making-3d-models)'
     section to add a content folder and the pipeline manager so that you